 Infants at increased risk for severe RSV include those:

 - With chronic lung disease of prematurity

 “Children with any of these situations should receive medication called Synagis to protect them during RSV season.
 Talk to your pediatrician or provider if you have further questions,” Dr. Davis says.

 RSV is contagious and spreads through respiratory droplets (small particles in the air) released from the body by coughing or sneezing.
 RSV is most contagious for 3 to 8 days when symptoms are showing.
 Remember, to reduce the spread of the illness, wash hands often with soap and water for at least 20 seconds, and clean toys/frequently touched surfaces often.

 RSV varies depending on the severity of the illness, but mild cases can be managed at home.
 It usually lasts five to seven days, but the cough can linger.
 Dr. Davis says the main RSV treatment is the same as most colds:

 - Maintain hydration and regular eating habits

-- Use saline nasal drops and suction nasal passageways with a bulb suction or nasal aspirator (like NoseFrida)
+- Use saline nasal drops and suction nasal passageways with a bulb or nasal aspirator (like NoseFrida)

 Other Topics from Our Experts: